Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint6/index.md

 ## What we're planning to do this week
 * SOW and Milestones - documentation required in support of Beta
-* Data publisher round 2 testing - research analysis prep & workshop
+* Continue analysis of 2nd round research output
-* Data consumer - Prototype (iteration 2)
+* Create to-be service map first iteration
+* Fine tune data publishing user journey (design)
 * Complete the Solution Design Document Form
-* Attempt to implement OData api on the backend app

 ## Goals
 These are the goals that we set for this sprint: